 The reality is that while almost anywhere on the east side of Miami Beach, you are never more than a stones throw from the beach and one is as spectacular as the next.
 Below you will find a fairly diverse list of beaches, including at least one or two to accommodate whatever your desire may be.

 The Miami South Beach area in Florida, occupies a prime position between the Atlantic Ocean and the Biscayne Bay lagoon.
 Thanks to its excellent nightlife, superior hotels and excellent boutique shopping, it is a popular entertainment destination especially for international tourists.

-Unsurprisingly, Miami South Beach has lots to offer and a great beach holidays destination for all tourists around the world in the way of water sports and activities.
+Unsurprisingly, Miami South Beach has lots to offer and a great destination for all tourists around the world in the way of water sports and activities.
 Swim with dolphins, explore the Florida Everglades by air boat or watch manatees in the back bays.